-We are focused on advancing the development of tecarfarin, a Phase 3-ready, anticoagulant designed using a retrometabolic drug design process which targets a different pathway than the most commonly prescribed drugs used in the treatment of thrombosis and AFib.
+We are focused on advancing the development of tecarfarin, a Phase 3-ready, anticoagulant designed using a retrometabolic drug design process that targets a different pathway than the most commonly prescribed drugs used in the treatment of rare cardiovascular conditions.

-Tecarfarin has been evaluated in 11 human clinical trials in over 1,003 individuals.
-In Phase 1, Phase 2 and Phase 2/3 clinical trials, tecarfarin has generally been well-tolerated in both healthy adult patients and patients with ESRD and chronic kidney disease, or CKD.
+Tecarfarin has been evaluated in 11 human clinical trials in over 1,000 individuals.
+In Phase 1, Phase 2 and Phase 2/3 clinical trials, tecarfarin has generally been well-tolerated in healthy adults and patients with ESKD and chronic kidney disease (CKD).

 Key milestones